zhongqiuwood/fabric/README.md

 The original readme can be found [here](https://github.com/hyperledger/fabric/blob/v0.6/README.md)

+## Installation

+### Rocksdb

+* Use rocksdb 5.10

+## Release of 0.7

+* Many bug fixes since fabric 0.6, ready to production

+* Membersrvc is dynamically configurable

+* "Embedded" mode enable developer to bundle their chaincode with fabric peer

+* More roles in p2p network are induced

+* Core depedencies to vendor packages (protobuf, grpc, rocksdb) are up-to-date now

 ## Our plans

 * A "real" impelemnt for production, including some security and applicating consideration